Adam-Tem/vimmsVisualised/vimmsVisualisedGUI/Timelog.md

 ### 11 Dec 2023

 - _2 hours_ Finally resolved the issue with the uninteractive summary graph.
 I have now also added the option to select between what results graph you wish to have displayed.

+* _1.5 hours_ Wow that was actually reasonably simple!
+Absolutely brilliant that PyQt has a built in tool tip function, so all I had to do was write a simple script to parse the docstring of the constructor of the selected controller, then assign these descriptions to the appropriate label!
+It has been set up just now with the assumption that all parameters will have a description associated with it, so I'll need to test that to be sure.
+But yeah, basically got the tool tip working already!